bobatkey/foveran/README.md

 ## Known Bugs

-* The universe cummulativity checker is broken (doesn't extend the subtyping to Pis and Sigmas)
+* Level checking of equalities is slightly broken, in some cases